passard/VPS-setup/README.md

 ## 1) Partition Table and File System Creation

 Start fdisk to partition the virtualk drive:
 	fdisk /dev/vda

  At the fdisk prompt, delete old partitions (if there is any) and create a new one:
- Type 'o'.
+ *Type 'o'*.
 This will clear out any partitions on the drive.
- Type 'p' to list partitions.
+ *Type 'p'* to list partitions.
 There should be no partitions left.

 ### 1.1 Boot partition
- Type 'n', then 'p' for primary, '1' (Default) for the first partition on the drive, press ENTER to accept the default first sector, then type '+100M' for the last sector.
+ *Type 'n'*, then *'p'* for primary, *'1'* (Default) for the first partition on the drive, press *ENTER* to accept the default first sector, then *type '+100M'* for the last sector.
- Type 't', then 'c' to set the first partition to type W95 FAT32 (LBA).
+ *Type 't'*, then *'c'* to set the first partition to type W95 FAT32 (LBA).
- Type 'a', then '1' to toggle bootable flag on Boot partition.
+ *Type 'a'*, then *'1'* to toggle bootable flag on Boot partition.

 ### 1.2 Extended partition
- Type 'n', then 'e' for extended, '2' (Default) for the first partition on the drive, press ENTER to accept the default first sector, then ENTER for the last sector (Extended partition will take all the available space left).
+ *Type 'n'*, then *'e'* for extended, *'2'* (Default) for the first partition on the drive, press *ENTER* to accept the default first sector, then *ENTER* for the last sector (Extended partition will take all the available space left).

 ### 1.3 Root Partition
- Type 'n' : All space for primary partition is in use, so fdisk will automatically add a logical partition.
+ *Type 'n'* : All space for primary partition is in use, so fdisk will automatically add a logical partition.
  Adding logical partition 5
- Press ENTER to accept default first sector, then '+49G' (eg) for root partition size.
+ Press *ENTER* to accept default first sector, then *'+49G'* (eg) for root partition size.
- Type 't', partition number should be 5, press ENTER, then '8e' to set the first logical partition to type Linux LVM.
+ *Type 't'*, partition number should be 5, press *ENTER*, then *'8e'* to set the first logical partition to type Linux LVM.

 ### 1.4 Swap partition
- Type 'n' : All space for primary partition is in use, so fdisk will automatically add a logical partition.
+ *Type 'n'* : All space for primary partition is in use, so fdisk will automatically add a logical partition.
  Adding logical partition 6
- Press ENTER to accept default first sector, then ENTER again for default last sector.
+ Press *ENTER* to accept default first sector, then ENTER again for default last sector.
- Type 't', partition number should be 6, press ENTER, then '82' to set the second logical partition to type Linux Swap.
+ *Type 't'*, partition number should be 6, press *ENTER*, then *'82'* to set the second logical partition to type Linux Swap.

- Type 'p' to check how partition table is looking, if everything looks good, write the partition table and exit by typing 'w'.
+ *Type 'p'* to check how partition table is looking, if everything looks good, write the partition table and exit by typing *'w'*.

 ### 1.5 Create and mount the FAT file system (-n is for label option):
 	mkfs.vfat /dev/vda1 -n b00t